xtnded/codextended/README.md

 - Player Collision (Use setContents(0) on a player-entity) If Player Collision is on and the "bounce" off function isn't patched then you can stand ontop of other people!
 - Velocity
-- Playerangles, Model bounding box collision and more.
+- Entity collision and damage feedback
+- Player angles, extended button usage and more
-- Unlisted features
+- Much more unlisted features

 For any questions feel free to ask me on xfire: phpcod